prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### Step 1: Create an Ad Unit
 {:.no_toc}

-Initialize the VideoAdUnit with properties:
+Initialize the VideoAdUnit with the following properties:

 - `configId` - an ID of Stored Impression on the Prebid Server
 - `width` - Width of the video ad unit.
 - `height` - Height of the video ad unit

-#### Step 2: Configure video parameters
+#### Step 2: Configure the video parameters
 {:.no_toc}

 Provide configuration properties for the video ad using the [VideoParameters](#step-2-configure-video-parameters) object.